MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 If this policy is enabled,
 Microsoft Edge will perform this key check.
-This helps prevent attacks where an attacker manipulates the browser into interpreting a key in ways that the certificate owner did not intend.
+This helps prevent attacks where an attacker manipulates the browser into interpreting a key in ways that the certificate owner didn't intend.

 If this policy is set to disabled or not configured, Microsoft Edge will skip this key check in